Icon-Newsletter-smaller

 4. Attend the taxpayer’s briefing.
 At this seminar, you’ll learn your duties and rights as a taxpayer.

 Now that you’re a duly registered mixed-income earner, you can already file your taxes.
-But you may wonder which form to use.
-After all, the BIR issues an overwhelming number of forms.
+Wondering which BIR form mixed-income earners should use?
+You only need to remember four numbers: 1701.

 Mixed-income earners need to file the BIR Form 1701 in accordance with Section 51 of the Tax Code.[3]
-Other than mixed-income earners, the individuals below shall also file this tax return regardless of the amount of their gross income:
+Other than mixed-income earners, the individuals below should also file this tax return regardless of the amount of their gross income:

 • A resident citizen working in trade, business, or practice of profession within and without the Philippines